-For five Wednesday nights in January/February 2021, the Ann Arbor Public School Board read aloud letters from Ann Arbor parents about whether to open schools or remain virtual.
+On Wednesday nights from October 2020 through February 2021, the Ann Arbor Public Schools Board of Education read aloud letters from Ann Arbor parents about whether to open schools or remain virtual.
 Despite the fact that Ann Arbor public school teachers were then-unvaccinated, many parents berated the school board for virtual schooling.
 They dismissed teachers’ countless hours transforming curriculum to engage students virtually, telling them that virtual schooling wasn’t “real,” that teachers didn’t care, and that teachers should quit if they didn’t want to really “teach.”
-They touted their PhDs, referred to public school teachers as “public servants,” suggested that their tax payments gave them the right to force teachers into classrooms, sought to undermine the unions and questioned their authority, insisted that their own children had the right to make choices about school policy, and threatened to enroll their kids in private school.
+They referred to public school teachers as “public servants,” suggested that their tax payments gave them the right to force teachers into classrooms, questioned the union’s authority, insisted that children had the right to make choices about school policy, and threatened to enroll their kids in private school.
 This rhetoric had devastating effects on teacher morale and on the larger community.

 This situation is not specific to Ann Arbor.
 In the midst of the third wave of the COVID pandemic, so-called “liberals” around the country, who had claimed to support unions and community over individuals, betrayed these values by asserting that teachers must return to teaching, despite teachers’ and unions’ objections.